 - Clark University has 20 years of experience with this loan product.

 - You can borrow up to the full cost of your education, minus your financial aid award.

 - Offers a deferred-repayment option, interest-only option and immediate-repayment option, with a fixed or variable interest rate.

 - In 2014-2015, 66 Clark students used this program; the average amount borrowed was $13,600.

 - For more information, visit the Sallie Mae Smart Option website or call 1-877-279-7172.

-Additional private loan programs
+Additional private loans

 The university will process a loan from any lender or agency.

 - First considering federal Direct PLUS Loans, which usually offer lower interest rates and more flexible repayment options than most private loans.

 - Checking out our loan comparison chart for a quick overview of loan terms for both federal and private loan programs.